Congress of Colombia: Legislative process

-Congress' main power is to enact, interpret, amend and repeal laws (Article 150).
+Congress's main power is to enact, interpret, amend and repeal laws (Article 150).
 Under this responsibility, some of its specific legal powers include approving the national development plan and related appropriations, defining the division of the territory, determining the structure of national administration (including creating, merging or abolishing ministries, departments and other national public institutions), authorizing the conclusion of contracts, loans and asset sales by the government; vesting the President with exceptional powers to issue decrees with force of law for a six-month period; establishing national revenues and expenditures; ratifying international treaties signed by the government and granting amnesties or commutations for political crime (with a two-thirds majority).

 Types of laws

 The Constitution differentiates between several different types of laws.

 Organic laws (leyes orgánicas) regulate legislative activity, including the rules of Congress and both houses, the budgetary process and the approval of the national development plan.
 Their approval requires an absolute majority of the members of both houses (Article 151 of the Constitution).

 Statutory laws (leyes estatutarias) regulate fundamental rights and duties and the procedures for their protection; the administration of justice; political parties and movements; electoral regulations; mechanisms for citizen participation (plebiscite, referendum etc.); states of exception; the military criminal justice system and electoral equality before major presidential candidates.
 Their approval, amendment and repeal require an absolute majority of the members of both houses and must be completed within a single legislative year.
 This procedure also includes prior revision by the Constitutional Court (Article 152).

 Legislative acts (actos legislativos) amend the Constitution, and they may be presented by ten members of Congress although they may also be introduced by the government, 20% of municipal councillors and departmental deputies or a number of citizens equivalent to at least 5% of registered voters.
 The procedure for their approval is longer, as they must be approved in two consecutive ordinary sessions.
 Legislative acts are not the only method to amend the Constitution, nor does Congress hold exclusive powers of constitutional amendment.